 Step 5 – Compliance and Review Reporting

 A compliance review is more than just monitoring.
 Routine monitoring may not check compliance with all requirements and limits of a permit or consent.
 Monitoring of an indicator to demonstrate improvement (such as the quantity of monthly hazardous waste arising’s) will not check compliance with all applicable waste legislation (such as whether hazardous waste documentation identiﬁes waste streams correctly).
 However, the results of monitoring can be input into the evaluation process.
-Likewise, a true evaluation of compliance is more than just systems auditing as systems audits tend to have broad scopes, are not speciﬁcally focused on legal compliance, assess too small a sample of data and are too infrequent to demonstrate system effectiveness.
-However, results of audits can be input into the evaluation process and are still a valuable tool.
+Likewise, a true evaluation of compliance is more than just systems auditing as systems audits tend to have broad scopes, are not speciﬁcally focused on legal compliance, assess too small a sample of data, and are too infrequent to demonstrate system effectiveness.
+However, the results of audits can be input into the evaluation process and are still a valuable tool.

 Step 6 – Compliance Verification

 So, compliance veriﬁcations are also necessary.
 Compliance veriﬁcations use compliance detail from the legal register and legal documents, such as permits, to create comprehensive checklists.
-Compliance veriﬁcations can be targeted, topic speciﬁc, more frequent and risk-based.
+Compliance veriﬁcations can be targeted, topic speciﬁc, more frequent, and risk-based.
 Compliance veriﬁcation will:

 - Identify compliance tasks and their frequency

 - Allocate time and resources on a risk basis

 Regardless of which methods are used – it is essential that appropriate records are held of the outcome of the evaluation process.

 Step 7 – Compliance Reporting